 The second objection to our account might be that movement is in fact symmetric but case assignment is not.
-In other words, in a configuration where only one of the conjuncts is high in definiteness/animacy, it might be that the whole &P raises (dotted line), but in this higher position, only one of the conjuncts gets case-marked (solid line):
+In other words, in a configuration where only one of the conjuncts is high in definiteness/animacy, it might be that the whole &P raises (dashed line), but in this higher position, only one of the conjuncts receives case (solid line).

-(29) $$[{TP} T ...
-[F[[{\&P} DP_1 \& DP_2] ... [{VP} V t{DP1\&DP2}]]]]$$
+(29) $[{\text{TP}} \text{T} \dots [\text{F} [[{\&P} \text{DP}1 \& \text{DP}2] \dots [{VP} V t{\text{DP}1 \& \text{DP}2}]]]]$

 There are two reasons why this proposal cannot save a movement account.
-First, Weisser (2016) argues that (non-DOM) case marking in coordinations is always symmetric.
-On the basis of 15 case studies, Weisser shows that, once we control for ellipsis and allomorphy, case is always distributed evenly amongst all of the conjuncts in nominal conjunction.
-If (29) were the right kind of analysis for asymmetric DOM, then this would entail that the grammar does not allow case-assigners to reach inside of a coordination and target just one conjunct, except in the case of DOM.
+First, Weisser (2017) argues that (non-DOM) case marking in coordinations is always symmetric.
+On the basis of fifteen case studies, Weisser shows that, once ellipsis and allomorphy are controlled for, case is always distributed evenly among all of the conjuncts in nominal conjunction.
+If (29) were the right kind of analysis for asymmetric DOM, then this would entail that the grammar does not allow case assigners to reach inside a coordination and target just one conjunct, except in the case of DOM.

-The second argument against (29) is the same as one in Section 5.1.
-If case assignment could target a specific conjunct inside of an &P, then we would expect to find ordering/hierarchy effects, with only the highest or linearly closest conjunct able to receive DOM, as this is what is found with agreement into coordinations (e.g., Marušič et al 2015).
+The second argument against (29) is the same as one in section 5.1.
+If case assignment could target a specific conjunct inside an &P, then we would expect to find ordering/hierarchy effects, with only the highest or linearly closest conjunct able to receive DOM, as this is what is found with agreement into coordinations (e.g., Marušič, Nevins, and Badecker 2015).
 But again, our data do not confirm this prediction.
-Spanish, Romanian, Italian, and Hebrew are all head-initial, and thus we would expect that the DOM-case assigner should be able to pick out only the left conjunct because it is (a) structurally higher and (b) linearly closer to the case-assigner.
-However, in all of these languages, we showed that the second conjunct can be marked while the first one remains unmarked.
+Spanish, Romanian, Italian, and Hebrew are all head-initial, and thus we would expect that the DOM case assigner should be able to pick out only the left conjunct because it is (a) structurally higher and (b) linearly closer to the case assigner.
+However, in all of these languages, we have shown that the second conjunct can be marked while the first one remains unmarked.